georgebyte/rxjs-observable-store/README.md

 **Store's public methods:**

 **`onChanges(...path: (string|number|symbol)[]): Observable<any>`**
-Subscribe on partial state changes.
+Get an RxJS Observable of state at `path` used to subscribe to partial state changes.

 **`setState(nextState: S): void`**
 Set store's state to `nextState`.

 **`patchState(value: any, ...path: (string|number|symbol)[]): void`**
 Set store's state at `path` to `value`.

 Notes:

 * When using TypeScript, errors are thrown for nonexisting `path` and wrong `value` type: